Last updated: January 6, 2022

-In some cases, a Seller may be able to facilitate additional pickup and delivery requests for additional charges.
-Buyers can align with their Sellers for these services after a Booking has been made.
-Changes to third-party Sellers services such as for insurance, must be aligned on separately.
+In some cases, a Seller may be able to facilitate additional pick-up and delivery requests for additional charges.
+Buyers can align with their Logistics Sellers for these services after a Booking has been made.
+Changes to Third-Party Sellers services such as for insurance, must be aligned on separately.

 In some cases, a Buyer may book a Custom Quote for shipments with multiple origins and destinations.

 Buyers can ship general cargo boxed, palletized, or containerized on Freightos.com.
 As part of the checkout process, Buyers will be prompted to input a shipment commodity description and upload the commercial invoice.